 It has low fidelity, can add up to several nucleotides and do not have the proofreading activity.
 The routine Taq DNA polymerase can add dNTPs up to 1kb to 2kb, after that the chance of the incorporation of the wrong dNTPs are increased because the specificity of the Taq will gradually decrease.

 That is why the normal Taq DNA polymerase cannot be used into the long-range PCR reaction.
 Nonetheless, the Taq DNA polymerase is the best choice for the conventional short PCR cycles.
 Read the characteristics and function of the Taq DNA polymerase here,

 We need a Taq DNA polymerase having higher amplification rate, lower mismatch rate, high fidelity, efficiency and specificity.

 Importantly, the long-range PCR must have the 3′ to 5′ exonuclease activity.

-Instead of Taq, Tth and Vent have all these characteristics.
+The Vent has all these characteristics.

-Higher concentration of enzyme is required into the long-range PCR.
+The higher concentration of enzyme is required into the long-range PCR.

 In another method,

-Use a combination of two DNA polymerase one with high specificity in high concentration and one with the exonuclease activity in lower concentration.
+Use a combination of two DNA polymerase one with high specificity in high concentration and one with the exonuclease activity in a lower concentration.